-Our anti-fouling trays reduce pressure drop build-up and maximise unit run length.
-Increased efficiency and technologies to counteract fouling are particularly important when operators are processing increasingly difficult feedstocks.
+Our filter trays reduce pressure drop build-up and maximise unit run length.
+Advanced fouling abatement technologies are of uttermost importance as the refining industry is processing increasingly difficult feedstocks.

 About the technology

-Shell Global Solutions’ reactor internals have continuously advanced through the use of the organisation’s pressurised testing facilities and advanced computer simulations, and experience from Shell Group (“Shell”) and non-Shell refineries and petrochemical plants.
+Shell Catalysts & Technologies’ reactor internals have continuously advanced through the use of the organisation’s pressurised testing facilities and advanced computer simulations, and experience from customer and Shell affiliated refineries and petrochemical plants.
 The technology is applied to grass-roots units and for replacing lower-performing trays in revamps.
-To date, our reactor internals have over 20 years of operational experience and have been designed for over 300 applications, most of which have been for customers outside Shell.
+To date, our reactor internals have over 25 years of operational experience and have been designed for over 1500 applications, most of which have been for non-Shell customers.

 Key characteristics and advantages include:

 - small space requirement enabling more space for active catalyst;